Netherlands manager Koeman hospitalised with heart problems | Goal.com

 The former Barcelona player is currently national team coach after a long managerial career that has also included stints in the Premier League with Southampton and Everton.

-Koeman was rushed to hospital after feeling unwell on Sunday, his wife Bartina told Dutch newspaper De Telegraaf, but was helped quickly, did not suffer any serious harm, and should be able to return home tomorrow.
+Koeman was rushed to hospital after feeling unwell on Sunday, his wife Bartina told Dutch newspaper De Telegraaf, but was helped quickly, did not suffer any serious harm, and should be able to return home on Monday.

 Jansen meanwhile told NOS that Koeman did not feel well after cycling and felt chest pains before being rushed to hospital.